rougier/from-python-to-numpy/book/01-introduction.md

 learned through experience.
 The goal of this book is to explain some of them and to make you acquire experience.

-This book is freely available on the web via github as well as through my homepage.
-A paper version can be bought if you really hate trees but if you really insist on giving me some money, consider buying an electronic version instead.
-Or buy a paper book but plant a tree and/or eat a beaver...
+This book is freely available on the web through github.
+A paper version can be generated if you really hate trees but it will be out of date a soon as it is printed.

 ### Pre-requisites <a name="pre-requisites"></a>

-This is not a beginner guide and you should already have an intermediate level in Python and at least a beginner level in Numpy.
-If this is not the case, I adv
+This is not a beginner guide and you should have an intermediate level in Python and (at least) a beginner level in Numpy.
+If this is not the case, have a look at the [bibliography][bibliography.md] chapter for a curated list of resources.

 ### Conventions <a name="conventions"></a>